 - In 2004, the city expected 979 residential units to be built as a result of the rezoning – in 5 years from now there will be more than 22,000 new units built since then.

-- The fact of the matter is that there is not a neighborhood elementary school located in Downtown Brooklyn and the Department of Education does not currently have a plan to build a school until nearly a decade from now.
+- The fact of the matter is that there is not a neighborhood elementary school located in Downtown Brooklyn and the Department of Education does not currently have a plan to build a school.

-- It is projected that more than 2600 elementary school-aged children will eventually call Downtown Brooklyn home yet there is only around 400 available seats in the zoned schools in the surrounding neighborhoods (where new developments continue to add more children.)
+- It is projected that more than 4000 new elementary school-aged children will eventually call Downtown Brooklyn home yet there is only around 400 available seats in the zoned schools in the surrounding neighborhoods (where new developments also continue to add more children.)

 - Projections show that more than 1000 middle schoolers will also be moving to the neighborhood.